PhalconEye/phalconeye/README.md

 Build Status
 ------------
 PhalconEye CMS is built under Travis CI service.
-Every commit pushed to this repository will queue a build into the continuous integration service and will run: PHPUnit tests, phpmd, phpcs (Symfony2 standart).
-The current build status is:
+Every commit pushed to this repository will queue a build into the continuous integration service and will run: PHPUnit tests, phpmd, phpcs The current build status is:

 Coming soon...